whitneyburton/portfolios/amy-kintner-Mod3_portfolio.markdown

 *   Project demonstrates well-factored code and a solid grasp of MVC principles.
    *   3: As expected

-**Bonus**

-We want to recognize and reward risk-taking and exploration.
-Sometimes other areas might suffer if the risk doesn't pan out.
-Earn a bonus point to offset a score above.

-*   Did the team push themselves by taking risks?
-   *   0: No

 ## D: Professional Skills